freaktechnik/jetpack-requestmod/README.md

 ### OngoingRequest
 #### Properties
 ##### url
 The URL of the request as a string.
 Can only be written for outgoing requests.
+Setting this property factually redirects the request to a different URL.

 ##### referrer
 The referrer of the request as a string.
 Can only be written for outgoing requests.